 Diluted anchor text

-I mentioned the word “diluted” above, referring to a branded anchor combined with other words or phrases.
+We mentioned the word “diluted” above, referring to a branded anchor combined with other words or phrases.
 This is an important feature of healthy link building.

 In the post-Penguin era of link building, optimized anchor texts are bad.
 Diluted anchor texts are good.